The Art of the Snapshot?

 I became interested in snapshots as an untapped source of surprising images.
 This source was “untapped” for my purposes because its own purposes were quite different: a certain effort of reinterpretation was required in order to appreciate them the way I appreciated them.
 For me, in other words, the fact that snapshots were not art photographs was essential.
 The same reinterpretation—a kind of contextual twist that I’ll talk more about later—provided some of the “surprise,” but the rest derived from the properties of snapshots themselves.
 Consider Fig. 1 as a first example:

-Part of what’s snapshotty about snapshots, then, is a degree of latitude in achieving their purpose, which was generally the simple one of putting the subject in a picture.
+So part of what’s snapshotty about snapshots is a degree of latitude in achieving their purpose, which was generally the simple one of putting the subject in a picture.
 This slight interesting wobble survived just because it never really bothered anyone—or if it did, it was still beside the point.
 In general, the intended purpose of snapshots (unlike that of art photos) was easily achieved.
 Even with imperfections, they still did what the people who pointed the cameras and clicked the shutters meant them to do.
-So a certain looseness in snapshots, the measure of arbitrariness they permit, is due to something about their purpose: namely, its tolerance.
+In sum, that looseness of snapshots, the measure of arbitrariness they permit, is due to something about their purpose: namely, its tolerance.
 The anonymity of snapshots and all the other defining qualities I mentioned also follow directly from their purpose.
 Snapshots weren’t made to hang on walls.
 Snapshots were made to memorialize their subjects.
 So when we do hang them on walls, what are we doing?
 That’s the question I want to answer.

 Snapshots just came out that way